christophergandrud/imfr/README.md

 | 2003 | 43.2878876950788 | A    | W00      | PCOAL     | IX           |
 | 2004 | 82.9185858052862 | A    | W00      | PCOAL     | IX           |
 | 2005 | 71.9223526096731 | A    | W00      | PCOAL     | IX           |

+### View the imfr Vignettes Demonstrating the Two Workflows

 See also the vignettes, which can be accessed with `vignette("ParametersList")` and `vignette("ParametersVectors")`.